Comparison Techniques for Competing Brownian Particles: Introduction

-If two or more particles $X_1, \ldots, X_N$ collide, it is not immediately clear how to assign ranks to these particles (because they occupy the same position).
-Usually, we assign lower ranks to particles $X_i(t)$ with smaller indices $i$.
-Incidentally, this index is called the {\it name} of the particle $X_i(t)$; so each particle has a {\it name} and a {\it rank}.
-A bit later in the article, we establish connection between this system and the system from Definition~\ref{asymmdefn}.
+If the particles swap ranks, then their drift and diffusion coefficients are also updated: that is, a particle moves according to its {\it current} rank.
+More precisely, the particles are driven by the following SDE:

+where $W_1, \ldots, W_N$ are i.i.d. standard Brownian motions.
 The original motivation came from mathematical finance.
 In real world, it can be observed that stocks with smaller capitalizations have larger growth rates and larger volatilities.
 It is straightforward to construct a market model of $N$ stocks which is based on competing Brownian particles and which satisfies this property.
-Just take
+Just take $g_1 > g_2 > \ldots > g_N$ and $\si_1 > \si_2 > \ldots > \si_N$, and let